Turkey: Architecture

 With its traditional Turkish houses, Odunpazarı district in Eskişehir is a tentative UNESCO World Heritage site.

 Turkey is home to numerous Neolithic settlements, such as Çatalhöyük.
 From the Bronze Age, important architectural remnants include Alaca Höyük and the 2nd layer of Troy.
 There are various examples of Ancient Greek and Ancient Roman architectures, especially in the Aegean region.
 Byzantine architecture dates back to the 4th century AD.
 Its best example is Hagia Sophia.
 Byzantine architectural style continued to develop after the conquest of Istanbul, such as Byzantine Revival architecture.
 During Seljuk Sultanate of Rum and Turkish principalities period, a distinct architecture emerged, which incorporated Byzantine and Armenian architectures with architectural styles found in West Asia and Central Asia.
 Seljuk architecture often used stones and bricks, and produced numerous caravanserais, madrasas and mausoleums.

 Ottoman architecture emerged in northwest Anatolia and Thrace.
 Early Ottoman architecture mixed "traditional Anatolian Islamic architecture with local building materials and techniques".
 Following the conquest of Istanbul, classical Ottoman architecture emerged in the 16th and 17th centuries.
 The most important architect of the classical period is Mimar Sinan, whose major works include the Şehzade Mosque, Süleymaniye Mosque, and Selimiye Mosque.
 Beginning in the 18th century, Ottoman architecture was influenced by European elements, resulting in development of Ottoman baroque style.
 European influence continued in the 19th century; examples include works of Balyan family such as neo-Baroque style Dolmabahçe Palace.
 The last period of Ottoman architecture consists of the First National Architectural Movement, including works of Vedat Tek and Mimar Kemaleddin.

-Since 1918, Turkish architecture can be divided into three parts.
-From 1918 to 1950, the first one includes the First National Architectural Movement period, which transitioned into modernist architecture.
+Turkish architecture since 1918 can be divided into three periods.
+1918 to 1950 includes the First National Architectural Movement, which transitioned into modernist architecture.
 Modernist and monumental buildings were preferred for public buildings, whereas "Turkish house" type vernacular architecture influenced private houses.
-From 1950 to 1980, the second part includes urbanization, modernization, and internationalization.
+The period from 1950 to 1980 includes urbanization, modernization, and internationalization.
 For residential housing, "reinforced concrete, slab-block, medium-rise apartments" became prevalent.
-Since 1980, the third part is defined by consumer habits and international trends, such as shopping malls and office towers.
+Since 1980, Turkish architecture has been defined by consumer habits and international trends, such as shopping malls and office towers.
 Luxury residences with "Turkish house style" have been in demand.
 In the 21st century, urban renewal projects have become a trend.
 Resilience against natural disasters such as earthquakes is one of the main goals for urban renewal projects.

-Around one-third of Turkey's building stock, corresponding to 6.7 million units, were assessed risky and needing urban renewal.
+Around one-third of Turkey's building stock, 6.7 million units, have been assessed as risky and needing urban renewal.